 Barn Cat Program

-Some of the cats that come in our door at the shelter are not suitable for adoption as house pets.
-This may include cats whose litter box habits make them unsuitable as house pets, feral cats who are shy/fearful of people, cats who cannot tolerate being in a cage or being confined in a room with multiple cats, or cats who are just too independent.
-To prevent euthanizing these cats, we have developed a barn cat program to further accentuate our mission.
+Some of the cats that come to us are not suitable for adoption as house pets.
+This may include cats whose litter box habits aren't so great, feral cats who are shy or fearful of people, or cats who are just too independent.
+To prevent euthanizing these creatures, we have developed a barn cat program to further accentuate our mission.

 PLACING A BARN CAT

-Your "new" barn cats will receive all tests and vaccines an indoor cat gets.
-They are spayed/neutered; vaccinated for rabies, distemper and other diseases; tested negative for feline leukemia and FIV, and their ears will be “tipped” to indicate that the cat has been altered.
+Your new barn cats will receive all tests and vaccines an indoor cat gets.
+They are spayed or neutered, vaccinated for rabies, distemper, and other diseases, tested negative for FIV and feline leukemia, and their ears are "tipped" to indicate the cat has been altered.
 Barn cats do better in pairs and in some cases, it's required based on the animals' needs.